 Because developing countries often lack the infrastructure needed for widespread use of sophisticated medical equipment, surgeons primarily use manual procedures to remove cataracts.
 SEE International uses the Manual Small Incision Cataract Surgery (MSICS) procedure, which allows doctors to perform surgeries with much smaller incisions than would otherwise be possible.
 These incisions are also self-sealing, making sutures unnecessary.
-SEE International’s surgeons, or SEE Docs, can thus perform twice as many surgeries in the same amount of time as older methods.
+SEE International’s volunteer surgeons, can thus perform twice as many surgeries in the same amount of time as older methods.
 In addition, patients typically show greater improvement in vision and shorter healing periods with MSICS than with other manual procedures.

 As part of SEE International’s ongoing commitment to patient care and its volunteer ophthalmologists, SEE has trained ophthalmologists in the technique since 2006.
 Options for training include two different levels.
 Level 1 is a one-day course and wet lab for those new to the technique.
 Level 2 is a multi-day course for those who would like more hands-on training in the field.

 To be placed on the list of interested participants or for more information email us at email@example.com.

 Since 2006, SEE International has been offering its volunteers an opportunity to improve their skills in the manual methods of cataract removal by organizing a 1 day Manual Small Incision Cataract Surgery (MSICS) training course which features a lecture and wet lab.
 Taught by experienced faculty, SEE’s Level 1 MSICS Course is ideal for board certified ophthalmologists looking to participate on a SEE campaign or residents in their final year of training eager to become involved in humanitarian ophthalmology.
 CME units are available.

 Philadelphia, PA in partnership with the Wills Eye Hospital

 Minneapolis, MN in partnership with the University of Minnesota